Huuums/vscode-folder-templates/README.md

 So here are the release notes.

+### 0.1.6

+- Added feature to automatically save files that have a template assigned.
+No more manually saving every file.
+- Moved 'Create Folder from FFS-Template' Context Item into the workspace group where it should be.

 ### 0.1.5

 Fixed wrong information in Readme on how to use the extension.
 Thank you snigglewhoop for pointing that out!